Oil prices on world markets

 AzerTAg.az

-On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil fell $0.56 to trade at $41.15, while the price of Light crude oil at the NYMEX (New York Mercantile Exchange) increased $0.36 to stand at $39.63.
+On London ICE (InterContinental Exchange Futures) cost of the Brent crude oil rose $0.39 to trade at $43.19, while the price of Light crude oil at the NYMEX (New York Mercantile Exchange) decreased $0.06 to stand at $40.59

 © Content from this site must be hyperlinked when used.